Parthan Mohan

-Parthan Mohan (born 27 July 1986) is a Malayalam Film Director and Producer.
-He made his directorial debut in 2013, with the Malayalam Film ONE with Jagadeesh in the lead role and went onto to serve as Executive producer in the film John Paul Vaathil Thurakkunnu (2014) and later co-produced Olappeeppi (2016) & Crossroad (2017).
+Parthan Mohan (born 27 July 1986) is a Malayalam film director and producer.
+He made his directorial debut with the film ONE in 2013, starring Jagadish.
+He went on to serve as executive producer for John Paul Vaathil Thurakkunnu (2014) and to co-produce Olappeeppi (2016) and Crossroad (2017).

 Early life

-Born on July 27, 1986, at Trivandrum, Kerala in India into a family of teachers, Parthan finished his schooling from the nationally reputed Kendriya Vidyalaya, Pattom in Trivandrum in 2004.
-He went onto pursue his graduate studies at Mar Ivanios College, Trivandrum from where he finished his graduation in Visual and Mass Communication.
-He earned his bachelor's degree in Video Production & Mass Communication (BVMC) from the University of Kerala with top honours in 2007.
+Parthan was born into a family of teachers on July 27, 1986, in Trivandrum, Kerala, India.
+He finished his schooling at Kendriya Vidyalaya, Pattom in 2004.
+He went on to study at Mar Ivanios College, from where he graduated in Visual and Mass Communication.
+He earned his bachelor's degree in Video Production & Mass Communication at the University of Kerala with top honours in 2007.

-He also wrote and directed his first short film, ‘Memoirs’, during his campus days at Mar Ivanios, which went onto to participate in a number of Campus Short Film Festivals around South India.
+He wrote and directed his first short film, Memoirs, during his campus days at Mar Ivanios.
+The film was shown at a number of campus short film festivals around South India.

-Parthan went onto pursue film studies more earnestly, as he got inducted into the L V Prasad Film & TV Academy in Chennai, from where he finished a two-year full time Post Graduate Diploma course in Film Direction.
-In the course of his studies, he completed around ten projects, including four short fiction projects and a couple of documentary projects and a music video.
+Parthan continued his film studies at the L V Prasad Film & TV Academy in Chennai, where he completed a postgraduate diploma course in Film Direction.
+In the course of his studies, he completed around ten films, including short fiction projects, documentaries and a music video.

-His Diploma Film at the Academy, ‘Apratheekshitham’, won critical acclaim and was selected to International Film Festivals, such as the Mumbai International Film Festival 2010, ‘I’ve Seen Films’ International Film Festival at Milan, Italy and the ASIEXPO International Film Festival at Lyon, France.
+His diploma film at the Academy, Apratheekshitham, won critical acclaim and was selected for international film festivals, including the Mumbai International Film Festival 2010, the ‘I’ve Seen Films’ International Film Festival in Milan, Italy and the ASIEXPO International Film Festival in Lyon, France.